abosch7/TEMOA/README.md

 Temoa requires several software elements, and it is most convenient to create a conda environment in which to run the model.
 To begin, you need to have conda installed either via miniconda or anaconda.
-Next, download the environment.yml file, and  place in a new directory named 'temoa-py3.'
-Create this new directory in a location where you wish to store the environment.
+Next, download the environment.yml file.
 From the command line:

 ```$ conda env create```